burkeholland/deno-first-look/lessons/what-is/typescript-first.md

 npm i @azure/cosmos
 ```

-Import the module and create a new instance of "CosmosClient"...
+Import the module and create a new instance of "CosmosClient".

 ```bash
 import cosmos from "@azure/cosmos";